This post is for The Dynamic Duos in Classic Film Blogathon Hosted by Classic Movie Hub and Once upon a screen…

-Bette Davis’ performance in the last scene of the film breaks my heart with a sort of pathos which is simultaneously repulsive as it is sympathetic.
+Bette Davis’ performance in the last scene of the film breaks my heart with a sort of pathos that is simultaneously repulsive as it is sympathetic.

 The strings are triumphant strokes as Jane looks up at the sunny sky, a light comes over her face.
 The light of truth, a sense of her freedom.
 She’s been the one who was trapped all this time.

 Jane has now been released from her curse, the revelation freeing her psyche from transferring the immortal resentment to Blanche.

 Then Blanche says something that I think is a horrible thing to say to Jane “You weren’t ugly then… I made you that way… I even did that.”